hudsonvalleydigitalnetwork/hasviolet/documentation/README.md

 ## Documentation

-While all documentation in this directory i sknown to be accurate, user discretion is still advised - trust but verify.
+While all documentation in this directory is known to be accurate, user discretion is still advised - trust but verify.

 ### HVDN Communicator Linux Build Guide
 * How to build HVDN Communnicator with nothing but the hardware and Internet access.